 Otis College of Art and Design — Los Angeles

-Programs: Animation; Architecture, Landscape, Interiors; Communication Arts; Costume Design; Digital Media; Fashion Design; Fine Arts; Game & Entertainment Design; Graphic Design; and more
+Programs: Animation; Architecture, Landscape, Interiors; Communication Arts; Costume Design; Digital Media; Fashion Design; Fine Arts; Game & Entertainment Design; and many more

 Otis has been ranked among the best design schools in the US, with particular distinction in its fashion and animation programs.
 A strong advising and career counseling system guides Otis students to success in their respective creative fields.
 Students intern at art galleries, museums, and creative companies such as LEGO and Nike.